ka234388/Former-Goat-Puzzle-Monty-Hall-Simulation-/README.md

 | BFS       | Level-by-level exploration |       ✅ Yes      |    🔺 High   |    Moderate    | Finds shortest win path first     |
 | DFS       | Deep recursive search      | ❌ Not guaranteed |     ✅ Low    |      Fast      | May explore unnecessary states    |
 | UCS       | Cost-based priority search |       ✅ Yes      |  ⚠️ Moderate |    Moderate    | Finds least-cost winning strategy |

+---

+# Algorithm Outcomes

+BFS consistently finds the shortest sequence of actions leading to a win.

+DFS covers the full search space but can get stuck in non-winning branches before backtracking.

+UCS adapts to varying costs, identifying the lowest cumulative cost route to the goal.

+Across all algorithms, the winning probability aligns with the theoretical 2/3 success rate for switching versus 1/3 for staying.